SGBiern/ETL-and-Machine-Learning-Pipeline/README.md

 This project consists of

-   1) Constructing ETL Pipeline which eventually merges data on messages and categories, utilizing pandas and Sqlite.
+   1) Constructing ETL Pipeline which eventually merges data on messages (disaster_messages.csv) and categories (disaster_categories.csv), utilizing pandas and Sqlite.

   2) Contructing Machine Learning Pipeline which predicts multi-categories by implementing nltk and sklearn (K-Nearest Neighbors and/or Random Forest algorithms), taking the data from 1).